Wang (surname): Indonesia

 In Indonesia, the surname is often romanized as "Heng", "Bong" or "Ong" for people of Hokkien descent, and more commonly as Ong by Chinese Peranakan.
 In some cases, the meaning of the names were translated into a name that sounds more like the area where these immigrant families settled in such as the surname Suraja, where in this case raja means king in Indonesian and Javanese and Su- is a common prefix within Javanese surnames.

 Vietnam

 In Vietnam, the name is rendered Vương (王), meaning King.

-Europe

-Scandinavia

-Wang is also an unrelated surname in Sweden and Norway.
-It is a variant spelling of the name Vang which is derived from the Old Norse word vangr, meaning field or meadow.

-Germany and Netherlands

-Wang is also a surname in the German and Dutch languages.
-The name is derived from Middle German wang/ Middle Dutch waenge (lit. 'cheek').
-However, in southern Germany, its meaning of "grassy slope" or "field of grass" is more similar to the Scandinavian surname.